 So if you want to make the peeling experience easier, try using eggs that have been in your fridge for a week or so.
 Or you can hold them in your fridge for a week after boiling them.

-How Long Should the Eggs Cook?
+How Long Should I Boil the Eggs?

 Different stovetops will produce more heat (and thus boil water faster) than others, so how long you need to cook your eggs might vary.
 Also, not all pots are the same size or hold the same amount of water.
 Thus, your cooking time could end up being more than 15 minutes, or it could be less.
 Either way, once you find the exact time that works for you, just use that.